Answers to some of our most commonly received questions.

 Yard debris collection is from the spring until the late fall, when leaf collection begins, and is picked up on your regular scheduled garbage day by a separate crew.

-Yard debris must be in clear plastic or paper recyclable bags, so we can distinguish the yard debris from garbage.
+Yard debris must be in paper recyclable bags, so we can distinguish the yard debris from garbage.
 Please do not put your yard debris in small piles at the curb.
 It is much more efficient to pick-up dozens of bags than dozens of small piles.
 Remember, we have to pick-up everyone's yard debris.
 Please do not place yard debris in your garbage cans, as we must recycle your yard debris, and do not want to pay unnecessary landfill fees.

 In certain situations, and for a fee, we allow residents to use dump trucks on an overnight basis.
 The truck is parked in your driveway on an overnight basis only, for you to load with the agreed upon material.